devenbansod/pcap_to_ditg/README.rst

    ::

-       usage: run.py [-h] [-t START_TIME] [-e END_TIME] [-r] [-s] [-p] [-c] pcap_file mapper_file list_file
+        usage: run.py [-h] [-t START_TIME] [-e END_TIME] [-s PACKET_SIZE_OPTIONS] [-p]
+              [-c]
+              pcap_file mapper_file list_file

         Generate DITG script files from a pcap file

         positional arguments:
           pcap_file             .pcap file to be used in generation mapper_file           Mapper file to be used in generation list_file             File containing all distinct IPs to be used in generation

         optional arguments:
           -h, --help            show this help message and exit -t START_TIME, --start-time START_TIME
                                 Timestamp (in sec) from which the file should be read -e END_TIME, --end-time END_TIME
-                               Timestamp (in sec) until which the file should be read -r, --remove-old      Remove any older generated files if present before generating new files
+                                Timestamp (in sec) until which the file should be read -s PACKET_SIZE_OPTIONS, --packet-size-options PACKET_SIZE_OPTIONS
-         -s, --same-dir        File containing all distinct IPs to be used in generation
+                                Packet size options to be used for each flow (for ex.
+                                For Anonymized trace pcap files).
+If not provided, *_ps files are created for each flow by using packet sizes as per the pcap file
           -p, --print-all-ips   Print all distinct IPs appearing in the pcap file and exit
           -c, --clean           Remove any older generated files and exit the program

 -  The format of ``list_file`` is as follows: